-The OKCGC has one of the nicest Known Distance High Power Rifle facilities in this part of the country.
+The OKCGC has the nicest Known Distance High Power Rifle facility in this part of the country.
 Only through your good stewardship can this range remain operational.

 One of the key discriminators of a known distance high power rifle range is that there are multiple firing lines with only one impact area or target line.
 The target area or butts (pit) may be safely occupied for purposes of scoring targets while firing is taking place.
 This allows immediate feedback while conducting firing.
 Radio contact between the butts and the firing line is highly recommended.

 Safety is of the utmost concern on the high power rifle range.
 This is the only range on the OKCGC property where we have multiple firing lines from the, 100 to the 600 yard lines, with the same impact area.
 Because of range topography, an individual standing on one firing line cannot observe the other firing lines.